Gourieff/sd-webui-reactor-force/README.md

 Please do the next:

-Inside the folder `extensions\sd-webui-reactor-force` run Terminal or Console (cmd) and then:
+Inside the folder `extensions\sd-webui-reactor-sfw` run Terminal or Console (cmd) and then:
 - `git reset f48bdf1 --hard`
 - `git pull`

 OR

-Just delete the folder `sd-webui-reactor-force` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor-force`
+Just delete the folder `sd-webui-reactor-sfw` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor-sfw`

 ### **X. StabilityMatrix Issues**